 As an example, let’s say you are making an app that shows the user where the closest restaurant is to them.
-You want to use fusion tables to store the names of restaurants, the location data, and phone numbers.
-To get started building your app, you don’t need to have an entire list of restaurants ready in your fusion tables to start coding your app.
+You want to use Google Sheets to store the names of restaurants, the location data, and phone numbers.
+To get started building your app, you don’t need to have an entire list of restaurants ready in your Google Sheets spreadsheet to start coding your app.
 You can just put in one or two test restaurants and get your app working before adding the real data.

 Using the Notifier & Alert

-This is called the notifier in App Inventor and an Alert in Thunkable.
+This component is called the Notifier in App Inventor and an Alert in Thunkable.
 This can help you figure out why your code is broken.
-To put a notifier or alert in your app drag it over from the user interface palette.
+To put a notifier in your App Inventor app drag it over from the user interface palette.
 In the new drag and drop interface of Thunkable, you add an alert in the Blocks window by clicking the + sign next to Alerts in the Palette.

 Here are some scenarios when this method of testing may be helpful: